newjersey/navigator.business.nj.gov/content/src/fundings/dep-child-care-facility-grant.md

 urlSlug: child-care-facility-grant
 id: child-care-facility-grant
-sidebarCardBodyText: The Hazardous Discharge Site Remediation Fund (HDSRF) Child Care Facility Grant helps child care centers to pay for the cleanup of contaminated sites.
+sidebarCardBodyText: The Hazardous Discharge Site Remediation Fund (HDSRF) Child Care Facility Grant can help your child care center to pay for the cleanup of contaminated sites.
 openDate: ""
 dueDate: ""
 summaryDescriptionMd: >-
-  The Hazardous Discharge Site Remediation Fund (HDSRF) Child Care Facility Grant helps child care centers pay for the cleanup of contaminated sites.
+  The Hazardous Discharge Site Remediation Fund (HDSRF) Child Care Facility Grant can help your child care center pay for the cleanup of contaminated sites.

   :::infoAlert